What Is SMS? The Complete Guide to Short Message Service

 Salesmsg, for instance, offers simple, scalable, two-way business texting that allows you to easily send, receive, and manage text message conversations online.

-Salesmsg allows you to painlessly upload contacts, personalize your messages, and send messages to multiple contacts at once.
+You can upload contacts, personalize messages, and send to multiple contacts at once.

 You can use canned responses such as predefined messages to commonly asked sales queries and FAQs to automate much of the process.